/ HIGH SCHOOL STAFF

 I am a 1973 graduate of Holland Christian and a 1977 graduate of Calvin College with a B.A. in Economics/Business.
 I worked for 22 years

 at Prince Corporation/JCI in various manufacturing leadership roles where I received an excellent “nuts and bolts” education in manufacturing management, mostly in the areas of business and engineering.
-After leaving JCI in late 2000 I formed a consulting/contract business that helps companies with manufacturing improvement.
-My clients include Gentex, Prince Manufacturing, Idra Prince, Great Lakes Home and Resort.
+After leaving JCI in late 2000 I formed a consulting/contract business that helped companies with manufacturing improvement.
+My clients included Gentex, Prince Manufacturing, Idra Prince, Great Lakes Home and Resort.

-I have been married to Carrie for thirty years and we have two sons, Alex and Austin, both HC grads.
+I have been married to Carrie for 35 years and we have two sons, Alex and Austin, both HC grads.
+Alex is an administrator at Denver Children’s Hospital and Austin is a biologist at Voyager National Park in northern Minnesota.
 We are members at Christ Memorial Church where I have served several terms on Consistory and have been Treasurer on two occasions.

 MRS. JANET HOWELL